Van4ik777/Parlay-parser/README.md

-This parser checks two casino websites for all football matches and finds the best bets that are most likely to win.
+This parser checks two casino websites for all football matches and finds the best bets that are 100% likely to win.